gvwilson/change/gst/index.md

 <section class="exercise" markdown="1">

-### Exercise

-1. How can you translate the tactics described for that option from teaching to your problem domain?
+### Exercise: Choosing an Approach

 1. Which of these options do you think will work best in your environment?
-    Which are you most comfortable with?
+1. Which are you most comfortable with?

 </section>